zionsg/status/README.md

       [Year 2038 problem](https://en.wikipedia.org/wiki/Year_2038_problem)
       without use of `UNSIGNED`.
-Millisecond precision using `BIGINT` datatype would be more appropriate for the `event_at` column in the `audit` table as a request may trigger many audit events within the same second.
+Millisecond precision using `BIGINT` datatype would be more appropriate for the `event_at` column in the `audit` table as a request may trigger many audit events (typically updates to records) within the same second, while lesser precision is sufficient for status tracking audit columns in other tables.
     + See
       https://medium.com/@aleksandrasays/dealing-with-mysql-nulls-and-unique-constraint-d260f6b40e60
       for more info.